 Triple digit, triple letter dateless registrations.
 These are the youngest of all the dateless registrations and were issued up to 1962.
 When they contain certain letters such as V, X or Y they are often used as "cover plates" to smarten up vehicles, effectively covering up the year letter.

 Acrylic number plates are offered as an "extra" by National Numbers to display your registration on your vehicle.
 You can buy acrylic number plates at the same time as buying a registration.
-Alternatively for an additional set of acrylics for a registration, visit our dedicated acrylic number plates site.

 Moving a registration number from a certificate to a suitable vehicle is known as assigning.
 You can't assign a registration mark in order to make a vehicle appear newer.